turulomio/pydicts/docs/_sources/intro.md

     In construction.
 Please help me
 :::

+## Casts

+Casting is essential in programming.
+With Pydicts I try to put together main castings, to work easyly with all king of data structures.

+## Data structures

 PyDicts uses several acronyms to call modulues, functions and parameters

 - **LOD**: List of dictionaries `[{"a":1,"b":2}, {"a":3,"b":4}]`